MBernAca/PecubeGUI_Doc/docs/source/Examples.rst

     *Figure 1.1.
 Setup for the synthetic topography.*

 | Once you click on the ‘Ok’ button (Figure 1.1), the window closes, and the topography is directly loaded within the interface.
 You can check the input topography by clicking ‘show topography’ in the ‘topography” tab.
 To speed the computation of the models up you can set nskip = 3.
-Then, move to the ‘Time evolution’ tab to setup the topography evolution scenario.
+Then, move to the \ *Time evolution*\ tab (:doc:`Usage`) to setup the topography evolution scenario.
 Two stages are required (ntime = 2, Figure 1.2).
 We set the reference elevation to ‘sea-level’ (Figure 1.2) and provide the topography history as described above (Figure 1.2), with a specification for the relief amplification factor where we provide a range of value from 0 to x3 times the final topographic relief (Figure 1.2).

 .. figure:: ../images/TimeEvolution_Syn01.png
     :height: 268